Status: Not yet recruiting

 Specific Aim 3: Determine MP + RTP effects on cortical organization using functional magnetic resonance imaging (fMRI).
 Both sites will administer fMRI at PRE and POST.
 Based on preliminary data, it is predicted that activation patterns of subjects participating in the MP + RTP and RTP groups will show increased activation volume within the primary region of interest, the ipsilesional affected arm primary motor cortex area (M1), with larger increases in the MP + RTP group.
 MP + RTP subjects are also expected to exhibit increased ipsilesional activation patterns in the sensorimotor cortex (SMC) and premotor cortex (PMC).
 In addition, a voxelwise exploratory analysis will examine which brain areas in the PRE fMRI scan predict subsequent behavioral gains, including a covariate term for treatment group to assess whether predictive value of fMRI differs significantly across treatment groups.
 The researchers will also compare subject outcomes with how the fMRI task activates brains of healthy, age matched controls.

-Principle Investigator: Lorie Richards
+Principal Investigator: Lorie Richards

-Principle Department: OCCUPATIONAL THERAPY
+Department: OCCUPATIONAL THERAPY

 Co Investigator: Jeanette Koski